 - Only E-mail can be accepted to communicate with us.
 (SITA network is no longer available.)

-- E-mail address (email@example.com) should be used for SSIM message.
+- E-mail address (firstname.lastname@example.org) is only used for SSIM message.

 - Strictly SSIM chapter 6 formatted messages in plain text can be accepted in e-mail body.